blopker/candu/README.md

 ## About The Project

-The Booper is a hardware device designed to talk directly to a bike's BMS (Battery Management System) and change the mode of the bike.
-This is useful for bikes that don't have a display or a way to change the mode of the bike.
-The Booper is designed to be a small, low cost, and easy to use device that can be used on model bike.
+The Booper is a hardware device designed to connect to the bike's Computer Area Network (CAN) and offer the rider more control over the bike's behavior.
+For instance, to set and lock the Ride Mode (aka Class Mode) of the bike, to emulate a stock battery handshake, to display system stats like motor temp, current draw, etc. This makes for a "set it and forget it" experience, with no app or smartphone required.
+The Booper is designed to be a small, low cost, and easy to use device that can be mounted to the bike as an accessory so it's always on the job, letting you focus on the ride.

 ## Status